 The first thing to consider however if you are planning on overclocking is the brand of PSU to use.

 In the case of PSU’s brand matters a great deal.
 The better brands are building for heavy use, which is why they cost more.
 A low-priced generic will work fine, maybe, when you buy it but the lower quality materials that saved you money will fail much quicker under the strain.
 A few of the better brands

 The next step is to use a power calculator to determine the recommended rating for a standard gaming computer.

 The calculator will use all of the power loads in your system and determine the optimum power supply rating.
-Even with a good PSU however if you overclock you will need more power.
+Even with a good PSU however, if you overclock you will need more power.
 First of all digital chips are CMOS and power consumption goes up with frequency.
-If you over clock a 4GHz CPU that is consuming 100 watts it will increase consumption about 25% to 125 watts.
-This means that power consumption goes up with the square of voltage.
+If you overclock a 4GHz CPU that is consuming 100 watts it will increase consumption by about 25% to 125 watts.
+This means that power consumption goes up with the square of the voltage.

 Not difficult at all and taking the time to run the numbers can save you hundreds of dollars later.